Aspects which influence Information Quality

 - It is elegant,

-- It contains few arbitary or adjustable elements,
+- It contains few arbitrary or adjustable elements,

 - It agrees with and explains all existing observations,